semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 - For more information about specific Semgrep exit codes, see [CLI reference](../../cli-reference/#exit-codes).
 - This functionality replaces the audit mode `SEMGREP_AUDIT_ON` (collecting findings silently for [Semgrep App > Findings](https://semgrep.dev/manage/findings)).
 :::

+To find more details about some of these configuration options, see the following list:

+- `semgrep ci` - The default state.
+Semgrep in CI **fails** on blocking findings, CI **passes** on internal errors.
+If Semgrep encounters an internal error, it sends an anonymous crash report to a crash-reporting server and exits with exit code `0` (success).
+Consequently, Semgrep in CI does not report other statuses than `0` or `1` by default (success or a blocking finding).
+Optional: Define this setting explicitly using the `--suppress-errors` flag.
+- `semgrep ci --no-suppress-errors` - Semgrep in CI **fails** on blocking findings, CI **fails** on internal errors.
+If you use this flag, all exit codes, including internal errors, surface to the CI provider.
+- `semgrep ci || true` - Semgrep in CI **passes** on blocking findings, CI **passes** on internal errors.

 ### Examples of blocking findings and errors configuration

 <BlockFindingsErrorsConfigs />